Calentre/calentre-client/README.md

 ## Technology Stack 💻🔮

-Calentre's magic is built using:
+Calentre-client's magic is built using:

-- **Flutter:** The admin scheduler is built with flutter.
-Primarily serving flutter web.
 - **Supabase:** All backend related functions are handled by supabase.
+- **Prisma:** Connecting our supabase BE and FE easily as possible.
-- **ReactJs + NextJs + Prisma:** The front-facing client scheduler is built in react.
+- **NextJs + Typescript:** The front-facing client scheduler is built in react.
+- **TailwindCSS:** Styling front-facing client scheduler with TailwindCSS.

 ## Architecture 🏛️

-Calentre embraces the Clean Architecture principles, keeping things neat and organized. 🧹 Enjoy a clean and maintainable codebase!
+Calentre-client embraces the Clean Architecture principles, keeping things neat and organized. 🧹 Enjoy a clean and maintainable codebase!.
-For details, see our [Architecture Guide](doc/architecture.md).

 ## Getting Started 🚀